 Pumpkin Festival and Fright Night at Cheeseman Farm

-You’ll find daytime fun for the whole family, including pumpkin picking, hayrides, corn maze, and shopping at Cheeseman Farm in Portersville.
+You’ll find daytime fun for the whole family, including pumpkin picking, hayrides, corn maze, a petting zoo, corn stalks and shopping at Cheeseman Farm in Portersville.
 They’re also well known for their scary Fright Farm, which has haunted hayrides and corn mazes and opens after sunset.
-Tickets can be purchased online.
+Tickets to the Fright Farm (which kicks off September 16) are $25 for adults and $15 for kids, and can be purchased online.

 Zombies of the Corn